Israel launches 20 strikes on Gaza claiming Hamas breached ceasefire

 Netanyahu’s office said the bodies belonged to Ronen Engel, a father of three from Kibbutz Nir Oz, and Sonthaya Oakkharasri, a Thai agricultural worker killed at Kibbutz Be’eri.

-Meanwhile, Israel will suspend the delivery of aid into Gaza until further notice, an Israeli security official told the Associated Press on Sunday.
+The remains of 12 of the 28 captives’ bodies still in Gaza have so far been returned to Israel, which is pressuring Hamas to return more.

-Earlier, Israel threatened to keep the Rafah border crossing between Gaza and Egypt closed in a bid to pressure Hamas to return more captives’ bodies.
+Hamas says it is committed to the terms of the ceasefire deal, including the handover of the remaining captive remains, but it needs help and heavy machinery to locate and retrieve bodies trapped under the rubble following Israeli strikes that have decimated Gaza.

-Hamas says it’s committed to the terms of the ceasefire deal, including the handover of the remaining captive remains.
-It has repeatedly said it has returned all the bodies it was able to recover, but needs help and heavy machinery to locate and retrieve bodies trapped under the rubble following Israeli strikes that have decimated Gaza.
+It also said the Israeli military’s continuing control of certain parts of Gaza have slowed the recovery of the bodies.